Award-Winning CBD and Melatonin

 While specialists have known about melatonin for a long time, it was only in the 1990s that it started appearing on retailers’ shelves.
 This emergence followed the discovery of melatonin in plants, which allowed its sale as a nutritional supplement.
 It is an antioxidant, so it’s probably good for you in the same way other antioxidants are, but most people take it for sleep.

 The FDA has never officially approved it for that purpose, however.
-Research into melatonin’s uses is ongoing, but so far, the strongest results have been among people who need to reset their body clocks due to travel, and children with neurodevelopmental disorders that make it difficult for them to sleep.
+Research into melatonin’s uses is ongoing, but so far.

-There hasn’t been any direct research on the interaction of CBD oil and melatonin in the body, but there isn’t any reason to think it wouldn’t provide some useful application.
+There hasn’t been any direct research on the interaction of CBD oil and melatonin in the body, but there isn’t any reason to think they would conflict.

-Both CBD and melatonin have excellent safety profiles, with no cases of abuse or damaging overdose on record.
+Both CBD and melatonin are usually well-tolerated, with no cases of abuse or damaging overdose on record.
 The main concern about taking CBD oil with melatonin or with other products is that it may affect the liver’s ability to metabolize certain drugs.